 Significant tax benefits

-One of the biggest tax breaks available to homeowners is the ability to deduct what you pay in mortgage interest from your taxable income.
+One of the biggest tax benefits available to homeowners is the ability to deduct what you pay in mortgage interest from your taxable income.
 Another useful deduction is for discount points, which borrowers can pay the lender upfront in exchange for a lower interest rate.
-Homeowners also may be able to deduct property tax payments and private mortgage insurance premiums.
+Homeowners also may be able to deduct property tax payments.
+If you use a home office exclusively for work purposes, you may be able to deduct a portion of your housing costs as a business expense, lowering your annual income tax bill.

-One of the most unrealistic expectations that prospective buyers have is that homeownership is always a great decision — a bet you can’t lose, says Blaine Thiederman, founder and principal advisor at Progress Wealth Management in Arvada, Colorado.
+While there are many advantages to buying a home, the reality is that it doesn’t always work out.
+Some homebuyers go into the process with the best intentions, only to end up in worse financial shape than before.
+A common, unrealistic expectation is that homeownership is always a great decision — a bet you can’t lose, says Blaine Thiederman, founder and principal advisor at Progress Wealth Management in Arvada, Colorado.

 “Homeownership is a huge risk, especially if you have a large mortgage that depends on you and your partner’s income remaining stable,” Thiederman says.